Global Policy Internships in Washington, D.C.

 Students will be placed in internships with global policy making institutions, depending on student interest and the institution’s needs.
 Work duties may include assisting with a broad set of activities that support policy advancement, such as research, briefing/hearings attendance, organizing, and analyzing qualitative and quantitative data; and preparing memos, briefs, reports, and presentations.

 Resume and Cover Letter Resources

-We strongly recommend that all students meet with Washington Program staff or the Career Center on their home campus to have their resume and cover letter reviewed prior to submitting these documents.
-The Washington Program provides online resources to help students write a professional quality resume and cover letter.
+We strongly recommend that all students meet with partner placement staff or the Career Center on their home campus to have their resume and cover letter reviewed prior to submitting these documents.
+The placement partner provides online resources to help students write a professional quality resume and cover letter.
 Students’ cover letters should address why they are interested in the Global Policy Internship program.

-For the Global Policy Internship in Washington, D.C. program, UC Davis Study Abroad partners with the UC Davis Washington Program.
+For the Global Policy Internship in Washington, D.C. program, UC Davis Study Abroad partners with a placement provider.
 The organization offers customized internship placements to provide students with hands-on, professional experience within their chosen field.
-The Global Policy Internship in Washington, D.C. program is a customized program designed by the UC Davis Washington Program uniquely for UC Davis Study Abroad.
-Onsite, a team from the Washington Center staff will welcome students, lead the welcome orientation, coordinate and lead the optional activities, and be on-call 24/7 for emergency support.
+The Global Policy Internship in Washington, D.C. program is a customized program designed by the placement partner for UC Davis Global Learning Hub.
+Onsite, a team from the placement partner staff will welcome students, lead the welcome orientation, coordinate and lead the optional activities, and be on-call 24/7 for emergency support.

 Students participating in UC Davis Study Abroad Internships are eligible to receive Transcript Notation (TN).
 Transcript notation documents your academically approved internship on your official UC Davis transcript.
 By having your experience noted, it provides proof of where and when you participated in an internship.
 This is especially valuable for international internships that may be difficult for a prospective employer or program to contact.